Wealth Management for Mass Affluent Clients | HCLTech

 Mass Affluent is typically classified as clients having investable assets between $200,000 -$1 million.
 They constitute just about 5-10% of AUM for Wealth Managers today.

 Mass Affluent is typically classified as clients having investable assets between $200,000 -$ 1 million.
-They constitute just about 5-10% of AUM for Wealth Managers today.
+They constitute just about 5-10% of AUM for Wealth Managers and Wealth Management firms today.
 This segment is characterized by the demand for the democratization of services and products offered.
-The Mass Affluent individuals also tend to have high adaptability to newer investment assets, eagerness to understand products/market dynamics, and tech-savvy and heuristic nature.
+Mass Affluent individuals also tend to have high adaptability to newer investment assets, eagerness to understand products/market dynamics, and tech-savvy and heuristic nature.
 They are seen as drivers of change and growth in the wealth management industry and are potential HNI customers in the near future.

 In the journey, they are also realizing that the traditional HNI product and service offerings, with the little tweaks, are not getting the required buy-in from the Mass Affluent client segment.
 As Mass Affluent clients have their distinct preferences due to age, financial awareness, goals, and technology savviness, they are seeking much higher customization in the products & services.